Revitalisation Phase 5 – 2016-2018

-When designing the local project it was felt that including the removal of shutters was a hugely important, in order to work towards alleviating the image of ‘Shutter City’.
+When designing the local project it was felt that including the removal of shutters was hugely important, in order to work towards alleviating the image of ‘Shutter City’.
 In the first pilot year of the project, £266,000 was spent on Spencer Road, Bank Place and Union Hall Place.

 The next phase of work focused on Castle Street, Duke Street and William Street with a spend of £260,000.
 The third round of the project completed a few reaming units on Duke Street and Castle Street and took a more comprehensive approach to William Street, with a spend of £190,000.

-From 2014-2017 the ReStore/Revitalisation programme continues to grow from strength to strength and the city centre is benefiting from rejuvenated and vibrant shop fronts and more attractive shopping environment.
+From 2014-2017 the ReStore/Revitalisation programme continues to grow from strength to strength and the city centre is benefiting from rejuvenated and vibrant shop fronts and a more attractive shopping environment.
 Further phases of the programme have been delivered on Spencer Road, Clooney Terrace and the Strand Road was completed taking the overall spend to nearly £1,000,000 locally since the inception of the programme.

-Sean Jackson, participant in ReStore commented:
+Sean Jackson, a participant in ReStore/Revitalisation commented:

 “Thanks for your help on the restoration of the units on William Street.
 Both tenants have reported an increase in business and positive feedback from customers since the work has been carried out.
 I also think the streets where this project has been delivered look so much better and inviting and would recommend the project and delivery agents”

-Eileen O’Doherty, tenant of ReStore property commented:
+Eileen O’Doherty, tenant of ReStore/Revitalisation property commented: